Strategy Evaluation - How To Do It Correctly

-The process of strategy evaluation falls between our 'Track' and 'Plan' segments.
+The strategy evaluation process falls between our 'Track' and 'Plan' segments.
 Evaluation drives iterations and adjustments which are then refined in the 'Plan' segment.

 In this article, we'll give you a simple set of steps that you can follow to ensure that your own process of strategy evaluation is easy, effective, and helps to keep your plan on track.

-It may sound counter-intuitive but ideally, you'll be kicking off your strategy evaluation process back at the planning stage.
+It may sound counter-intuitive but ideally, you'll be kicking off your strategy evaluation process back in the planning stage.
 Strategy evaluation is essentially the process of figuring out:

 - What did we do well?